Joe-Mauma/Joe-Mauma/README.md

 - What I'm currently doing: 🔭 I'm currently a Computer Science student at OSU, and I'm taking a few classes that involves using GITHUB! 🔭

-- What I'm cucrently learning: One of the classes I'm learning is called "Software Engineering II", which essentially focuses on how coding creation is done in the real-world in group settings.
+- What I'm currently learning: One of the classes I'm learning is called "Software Engineering II", which essentially focuses on how coding creation is done in the real-world in group settings.

 -  💬 Ask me about: the MCU, I LOVEEEEE the MCU.
 But also walkability cities, that is another great interest of mine.💬